 In the second episode, the Sharks hear a pitch from an inner-city schoolteacher (Mark Furigay from Chicago, Illinois, who works as a loan officer at Sambla) who has a unique way to get kids to learn.
 Sensing that a gourmet food business is about to make it big, the owner (Susan Knapp from Napa Valley, California) watches as the Sharks fight it out for a piece of her business.
 Also, the Sharks are so impressed with a life-saving idea that an astonishing one million dollar offer is made.
 Will this headstrong entrepreneur accept the offer or will his ego stand in the way?
 SUNDAY, AUGUST 16 (9:00-10:00 p.m., ET)

 And, coming up in the third episode, an entrepreneurial newbie comes to the Shark Tank with high hopes for her kitchen accessory, but her presentation is less than stellar.
 Will the Sharks shred her vision to pieces or will there be a Shark fight to get a piece of the idea?
+If they don’t, then her journey as an entrepreneur will be over before it even had a chance to get started.
+Thousands of other people will have walked in the same shoes as this business newbie, with many potentially having to look for a virtual office address to ensure that they adhere to the requirements of having a registered office address for their business, regardless of whether you work from home or not.
+This journey is not easy, and she will be hoping that she gets the money she needs to keep it going for as long as possible.
 A passionate stay-at-home mom (Lori Lite from Marietta, Georgia) with her own line of self-published children’s books seeks much-needed funds to grow her business.
 Also, a father and son business team impress the Sharks with a revolutionary new musical product, but their need to control could derail the opportunity to make a fortune, on “Shark Tank,” SUNDAY, AUGUST 23 (9:00-10:00 p.m., ET)

 I’m really a fan of this show, and it looks like a straight crossover (though one can only guess at the problems of using the original name).
 The only real question is why this took so long.
 The BBC version is on its 7th series already.